gulam101/Login-Screen/README.md

 - Understanding of how to use ATOM

 ### Constraints:
-I developed this project at the beggining of the 2019.
+I developed this project at the beginning of the 2019.
 I was new to using HTML and CSS.
 I solved my problems by using online guides so that I can solve my problems.
 I also had to get used to using Atom.

 ### Improvements:
 This is the improvement section.
 I order all improvements by an ID which I can refer to at any time and I give a description of what that improvement should be.